flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180309-18-04-09-russia-investigation-update.md

     *   The investigation is **ongoing** and changes day to day.
   card_citation: ''
 card_10:
   card_text: "After the latest sanctions against Russia were announced on Friday, White House Press Sec.
-Sarah Sanders told reporters: \"as the President has said, he wants to have a good relationship with Russia, but thata\x19s going to depend on some of the actions by the Russians.\"\n\n[view sources](https://smarthernews.com/18-04-09-russia-investigation-update/)"
+Sarah Sanders told reporters: "as the President has said, he wants to have a good relationship with Russia, but thatax19s going to depend on some of the actions by the Russians."nn[view sources](https://smarthernews.com/18-04-09-russia-investigation-update/)"
   card_citation: ''

 ---
 *   Trump is a a\\u0018subjecta\\u0019 of investigation.
 What does that mean?: [https://www.washingtonpost.com/politics/courts\_law/trump-is-a-subject-of-investigation-what-does-that-mean/2018/04/05/27accf68-38ea-11e8-af3c-2123715f78df\_story.html](\"https://www.washingtonpost.com/politics/courts_law/trump-is-a-subject-of-investigation-what-does-that-mean/2018/04/05/27accf68-38ea-11e8-af3c-2123715f78df_story.html\")
 *   Trump not considered a criminal target in Russia probe: report: [https://www.ajc.com/news/national/trump-not-considered-criminal-target-russia-probe-report/ItmvqJjyQJd0Iuf4lOFDuO/](\"https://www.ajc.com/news/national/trump-not-considered-criminal-target-russia-probe-report/ItmvqJjyQJd0Iuf4lOFDuO/\")